Mcube728/phishing-email-detection/README.md

 # Phishing Email Detection

 This is our Capstone Project for the 7th semester of our B.Tech CSE course.
 This is basically a small API that is used to detect whether a link/s are legitimate or phishing links.
+Tests are still being conducted on the pipeline scripts.